Skip to contents

 exposure_at_risk_n1

-Average at-risk exposure time for group 1 (accounts for event gap)
+Average at-risk exposure for group 1 (adjusted for event gap).

 exposure_at_risk_n2

-Average at-risk exposure time for group 2 (accounts for event gap)
+Average at-risk exposure for group 2 (adjusted for event gap).

 events_n1